VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VOLUME_CONTROL_FIX_GUIDE.md

 Make sure you're running the latest version of the code.
 If the error persists:

-1. Restart your VATSAL GUI application
+1. Restart your BOI GUI application
 2. Try the command again
 3. Check that `pycaw` is installed: `pip show pycaw`